Another Not Guilty Verdict!

 FIRM AND ATTORNEYS NAMED AMONG SOUTH FLORIDA'S BEST

-The South Florida Legal Guide has once again named Markus & Markus as one of the top firms in Miami for 2013, and selected David Oscar Markus, Mona E. Markus, and Margot Moss to its list of Top Lawyers.
-Robin Kaplan was selected as a Top Up & Comers.
+The South Florida Legal Guide has once again named Markus & Markus as one of the top firms in Miami for 2014, and selected David Oscar Markus, Mona E. Markus, and Margot Moss to its list of Top Lawyers.

 Dr. Ali Shaygan was found not guilty in federal court of all 141 counts against him, which charged that he illegally prescribed pain medications resulting in a death.
 Dr. Shaygan was facing a minimum mandatory sentence of 20 years in prison if convicted.
 The jury hugged the lawyers and Dr. Shaygan after finding him not guilty in less than a morning, after a four week trial.